Twitter data indicates most of country backs Chris Rock after Oscars spat with Will Smith - NewsBreak

 Twitter data indicates most of country backs Chris Rock after Oscars spat with Will Smith

-Most of America is taking Chris Rock’s side after the comedian was slapped by Will Smith at the Oscars, but several states in the middle of the country have the “Men in Black” star’s back.
+(The Hill ) – Most of America is taking Chris Rock ’s side after the comedian was slapped by Will Smith at the Oscars, but several states in the middle of the country have the “Men in Black” star’s back.

 A map released Tuesday by the sports gambling company BetOnline.ag based on geotagged Twitter data shows 41 states support Rock in the very public drama, while nine states are firmly in Smith’s camp.